anstar123/SOP/README.md

 ## Acknowledgments

+- Connect4 game implementation (external source)
-- Pygame library for the graphical interface
+- Pygame for the game interface
 - NumPy for efficient array operations
-- Connect4 game concept by Milton Bradley
+- AI/ML community for search and optimization algorithms